JakubTabor/Unsupervised_Learning/README.md

 # In this part i gonna build a model for face recognition, based on face dataset, which i include in CSV directory
 # [CSV directory](https://github.com/JakubTabor/Unsupervised_Learning/tree/main/CSV)
 # First i start from data exploration
+* To do this i create function with plt module